Workable/orka/docs/request-context.md

 It can be used for setting/getting variables that can be accessible in every code file (within the request's life).
 It uses nodeJS `async_hooks` to store this information.

-By default it appends in the request context: `requestId`, `visitor` (if you have the option `config.visitor.cookie`), `ddSpan`(if you have DataDog enabled), and `istio-headers` that holds [Istio trace context headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation) (if you have the option `config.requestContext.istioTraceContextHeaders.enabled`).
+By default it appends in the request context: `requestId`, `visitor` (if you have the option `config.visitor.cookie`), `ddSpan`(if you have DataDog enabled), and `propagatedHeaders` that holds [Istio trace context headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation) (if you have the option `config.requestContextl.enabled`).
 The `requestId` is retrieved using the option `config.traceHeaderName`

 ### Log Tracer

 If the Request Context is enabled, orka by default appends `requestId`, `correlationId` and `visitor` to all the application logs automatically.

-### Istio trace context headers

-Istio trace context headers are enabled by default as long as the current nodejs version supports AsyncLocalStorage (async_hooks).

-If option `config.requestContext.istioTraceContextHeaders` is enabled, orka propagates [Istio trace context headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation) from incoming http requests to any outbound http request.

-By default orka propagates the following Istio headers:
-`"x-request-id", "x-b3-traceid", "x-b3-spanid", "x-b3-parentspanid", "x-b3-sampled", "x-b3-flags", "x-ot-span-context"`

-This list can be modified by changing `config.requestContext.istioTraceContextHeaders.headers`.

 ### Header Propagation

-Cloudflare headers are appended to the context by default as long as the current nodejs version supports AsyncLocalStorage (async_hooks).
+Header propagation enabled by default as long as the current nodejs version supports AsyncLocalStorage (async_hooks).

-If option `config.request.headerPropagation` is enabled, orka propagates any header specified in its whitelist.
+If option `config.requestContext.propagatedHeaders` is enabled, orka propagates some [Istio trace context headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation) and cloudflare `cf-ray` from incoming http requests to any outbound http request.

 By default the following headers are propagated:
+- "cf-ray"
+- "x-request-id"
+- "x-b3-traceid"
+- "x-b3-spanid"
+- "x-b3-parentspanid"
+- "x-b3-sampled"
+- "x-b3-flags"
+- "x-ot-span-context"
-- cf-ray
+- "x-depth"

-The whitelist can be overriden by changing `config.requestContext.headerPropagation.headers` value.
+This list can be modified by changing `config.requestContext.propagatedHeaders.headers`.

 ### Configuration